Modifying WebViewer Server

 4RUN fc-cache

-On windows you should install the fonts directly onto your system by double clicking them and then restarting the server.
-The guide below shows in more detail how this is done.
+On Windows, you should install TTF and OTF fonts directly onto your system, and then restart WebViewer Server.
+This guide from Microsoft goes into more detail on how this is done.

 Did you find this helpful?